acronis/go-cti/cti-spec/SPEC.md

 * cti.a.p.topic.v1.0[ type="informational", organization="b5a19f80-f68e-41bc-bbf4-cc6fd106a8a4" ]

-### Attribute query
+### Attribute selector

 > [!IMPORTANT]
-> CTI containing an attribute query may not serve as an identifier of a type or instance.
+> CTI containing an attribute selector may not serve as an identifier of a type or instance.

 Similar to JSONPath dot notation, CTI provides the attribute selector that allows the developers to get an attribute value of the CTI instance.
 Attribute selector can be applied to a CTI that is bound to an instance by appending the `@` to the identifier and specifying a property path.
 For example: `<cti>@<root_attr_name>.<nested_attr_name>`.